 Another direction which we are currently exploring involves further investigation of our framework in order to fully exploit its capabilities.
-We are currently working on the systematic study of the exceptions, and we're searching for ways to utilize them efficiently within our framework.
-We believe that this could provide to the end-user useful information regarding biases and outliers, and could drive the way towards incorporating local explanations to our framework.
+In particular, the existence of exceptions might have a large impact on both understandability of the produced explanations, and their ability to approximate the behavior of the black-box model.
+We believe that the systematic study of exceptions could provide useful information to the end-user regarding biases and outliers, and could drive the way towards incorporating local explanations to our framework.
 Stemming from this, we want to extend the framework, both in theory and in practice, to incorporate different types of explanations.
-This includes local explanations which explain individual predictions of the blackbox, and counterfactual or contrastive explanations which highlight how a specific input should be modified in order for the prediction of the classifier to change.
+This includes local explanations which explain individual predictions of the black-box, and counterfactual or contrastive explanations which highlight how a specific input should be modified in order for the prediction of the classifier to change.
 This extension is being researched with the end-user in mind, and we are exploring the merits of providing a blend of explanations (global, local, counterfactual) to an end-user.